jenil/bulmaswatch/_themes/lux.md

 ---
 name: Lux
-subtitle: A touch of class
+description: A touch of class
 ---